disha-satija/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe Game created using HTML , CSS, Javascript
+Tic-Tac-Toe Game created using HTML , CSS and Javascript